 Former point guard at Dartmouth College, Gilmore was named Ivy League Player of the Year and led Dartmouth to the 1993-94 and 1994-95 Ivy Championships along with an NCAA Tournament bid.
 She led the Big Green in assists and steals and ranks first all-time in career steals per game and season as well as second in all-time career assists.
 After her collegiate career Gilmore played semi-pro ball in Germany.
 She is currently teaching physical education in Weymouth and spends summers coaching basketball at various camps.

-James Spinner is a special education teacher in the Newton Public Schools in addition to entering his 3rd year with ASA Hoops.
+James Spinner is the Elementary Director and Camp Regional Director entering his 5th year with ASA Hoops.
 Coach Spinner has become a critical part of the coaching staff leading and directing camps and clinics.
-In addition to his role with summer and school vacation programming Spinner is our 6th grade Boys SELECT Coach.
+In addition to his Director role, summer and school vacation programming Spinner is our5th-7th grade Boys SELECT Coach.
 A former point guard for Newton South High School, James is a true student of the game.
 His passion for teaching coupled with his knowledge of basketball makes him a perfect fit for ASA.
-James holds an undergraduate degree from Framingham State in Criminology and enrolled in a Masters Program at Wheelock college for special Ed.
+James holds an undergraduate degree from Framingham State in Criminology and has been work in behavioral management for over 2 years.

 Greg Maneikis is a Varsity Basketball Coach in Austin, TX where he has been teaching English for the past 5 years.
 Greg played three years of Varsity basketball at Boston Latin School, twice being named a first-team league all-star.
 As a senior captain, Greg led his team a share of the Dual County League title and the third round of the MIAA tournament, which remains the most successful run a Boston Lating basketball team has ever had in the history of the program.
 Greg specializes in skill development for high school players, with an emphasis on ball-handling ability.
 You can follow his coaching page on Instagram @movesbymaneikis